Why do we have to die?

 One of the actions of the Yamanke factors is to make possible the de-methylation of the same CpG groups that are theorized to drive differentiation and aging.
 Myc is sometimes left out because it is associated with uncontrolled growth, leaving Oct/Sox/KLF aka “OSK” treatment.
 OSK treatment in mice has been shown to reduce levels of methylation and also to restore function.
 If reprogramming with OSK is pursued to its natural conclusion, cells return to pluripotency and can become cancerous.
 However, if the reprogramming is done incompletely, then the cell simply becomes younger.
 This is the aim of cellular reprogramming in a nutshell, and an enormous amount of money is being invested in this field ($3 billion for Bezos funded Altos labs last week) to capitalize on the technology.
 The goal will be to safely do partial reprogramming, to avoid pluripotency and the risk for malignancy.
 In a recent paper, they appear to have done just that with mice.

 What is driving the methylations?
 Is it just DNA damage, a stochastic and random process, as David Sinclair has proposed?
 Or is it some programmatic process from birth to death?
+The connection between metabolic activity and modification of histones is well documented, could metabolic activity be a driver of methylation?
 We don’t know yet.
 One observation supporting randomness is that methylation changes are more likely to occur at early and late replication sites in DNA.
 In other words, when a cell divides and DNA is copied to create two daughter cells, the epigenetic changes are also copied.
 The observation that the epigenetic changes are concentrated at specific sites relevant to the replication process suggests some mechanical issue rather than an external program driving methylation from embryogenesis to old age.
-On the other hand, how is would it be that all cells in the body (or at least a statistical majority) should change their epigenomic methylation patterns simultaneously?
+On the other hand, how would it be that all cells in the body (or at least a statistical majority) should change their epigenomic methylation patterns simultaneously?
 The improbability of this occurrence argues for a central regulator.
 Thus far, empiric evidence either way is scant.

 Another question is whether reprogramming creates a truly rejuvenated cell in every sense of the word.
 We know treatment with Yamanake does not remove all methylations, but only important subsets of them.
 Is there longevity for these cells?
 How do they behave over time.
+Do they still have all the replicative DNA damage accrued over time?
+How are their mitochondria?
 These are questions that remain to be resolved.
 Hopefully in the next decade we will see clinical applications that derive from this technology in human beings.
 It will be expensive at first, but I’m sure at least one child with a previously incurable disease will be granted a normal life thanks to reprogramming.
 And he or she will be free to age normally and watch the world gradually warm to uninhabitable levels and descend into geopolitical chaos, but that is a matter for another blog post.

 [i] https://onlinelibrary.wiley.com/doi/epdf/10.1111/acel.13229